93. Gabriel Steely (Married

 the fourth are all other free persons; the last column is the number

-of slaves.
-At the time of this census, Gabriel would have been 27 years
+At the time of the 1790 census, Gabriel would have been 27 years

-census page: Ulrich (Gabriel’s father) and Jacob and Henry.
+census page: Ulrich (Gabriel’s father) and Jacob and Henry, likely Gabriel's brothers. ]

 In the 1790 Heads of Families First Census of the United States, George Meek (#187) is listed on page 125 as being head of his family and living in Huntingdon County, Pennsylvania (see map).
-Listed on page 154 and living in the adjacent county, Mifflin were Urick, Jacob, Henry, and Gabriel Steely.
+Listed on page 154 and living in the adjacent county, Mifflin were Ulrich, Jacob, Henry, and Gabriel Steely.
 Gabriel had married George's daughter, Mary.
 In Gabriel's house were 1 Free white male of 16 years and upward including heads of family, 2 Free white males under 16 years, and 2 Free white females including heads of families.
+[Note: The free white male of 16 and upward was Gabriel (born in 1763-aged 27).
+The 2 free white males under 16 were likely John (born in 1785- aged 5) and George (born in 1788- aged 2).
+One of the white females was Mary (born in 1767-aged 23).
+The other white female is unknown.]

 The History of Pickaway County,